nkatsia/next-best-cs-action-engine/README.md

 ## Why this exists

-I put this together as part of my Customer Success portfolio, to work through what "AI-fluent, automation-minded CSM" actually looks like in practice rather than as a buzzword — including the debugging, not just the demo.
+I put this together as part of my Customer Success portfolio, to work through what "AI-fluent, automation-minded CSM" actually looks like in practice rather than as a buzzword, including the debugging, not just the demo.
 See [`docs/debugging-notes.md`](https://github.com/nkatsia/next-best-cs-action-engine/blob/main/debugging-notes.md) for two real correctness bugs I found and fixed after the first version looked like it was working.

 ## Tech stack